-- 3. Water system.
-All sources from which water is derived for drinking or domestic use by the public, also all structures, conduits, and appurtenances by means of which water for use is treated, stored, or delivered to consumers, except service connections from water distribution systems to buildings and plumbing within or in connection with buildings served. - 4.
+- teen (15) service connections or regularly serves an average of at least twenty-five (25) individuals daily at least sixty (60) days out of the year. - 5.
+Treated water.
+Water which is handled or processed in any manner to change the physical, chemical, biological or radiological content and includes water exposed to the atmosphere by aeration. - 6.
+Trihalomethane (THM).
+One (1) of the family of organic compounds, named as derivatives of methane, where three (3) of the four (4) hydrogen atoms in methane are each substituted by a halogen atom in the molecular structure. - (U) Terms beginning with the letter U. - 1.
+Unconsolidated formations.
+Earth material (sand, gravel, silt, clay) which is uncemented and uncompacted and which has been deposited by a natural process.
+This material retains loose or relatively soft physical characteristics. - (V) Terms beginning with the letter V. - 1.
+Virus.
+A virus of fecal origin which is infectious to humans by waterborne transmission - (W) Terms beginning with the letter W. - 1.
+Water distribution system.
+All piping, conduits, valves, hydrants, storage facilities, pumps and other appurtenances, excluding service connections, which serve to deliver water from a water treatment plant or water supply source to the public. - 2.
+Water system.
+All sources from which water is derived for drinking or domestic use by the public, also all structures, conduits and appurtenances by means of which water for use is treated, stored or delivered to consumers, except service connections from water distribution systems to buildings and plumbing within or in connection with buildings served. - 3.
 Water supply source.
-All sources of water supply including wells, infiltration galleries, springs, reservoirs, lakes, streams, or rivers from which water is derived for public water systems, including the structures, conduits, pumps, and appurtenances used to withdraw water from the source or to store or transport water to the water treatment facility or water distribution system. - 5.
+All sources of water supply including wells, infiltration galleries, springs, reservoirs, lakes, streams or rivers from which water is derived for public water systems, including the structures, conduits, pumps and appurtenances used to withdraw water from the source or to store or transport water to the water treatment facility or water distribution system. - 4.
 Water treatment facility.
-A facility which uses specific processes such as sedimentation, coagulation, filtration, disinfection, aeration, oxidation, ion exchange, fluoridation, or other processes which serve to add components or to alter or remove contaminants from a water supply source. - 6.
+A facility which uses specific processes such as sedimentation, coagulation, filtration, disinfection, aeration, oxidation, ion exchange, fluoridation or other processes which serve to add components or to alter or remove contaminants from a water supply source. - 5.
 Waterborne disease outbreak.
-The significant occurrence of acute infectious illness associated with the ingestion of water as declared by the Department of Health and Senior Services. - 7.
-Wholesale system.
-A public water system that treats source water as necessary to produce finished water and then delivers some or all of that finished water to another public water system.
-Delivery may be through a direct connection or through the distribution system of one (1) or more consecutive systems.
+The significant occurrence of acute infectious illness associated with the ingestion of water as declared by the Department of Health.

-AUTHORITY: section 640,100, RSMo 2016.
+AUTHORITY: section 640.100, RSMo Supp.
+2002.
 Original rule filed May 4, 1979, effective Sept.
 14, 1979.
 Amended: Filed April 14, 1981, effective Oct.
 11, 1981.
 Amended: Filed July 11, 1986, effective Jan.
 1, 1987.
 Amended: Filed June 2, 1988, effective Aug.
 31, 1988.
 Amended: Filed Dec.
 4, 1990, effective July 8, 1991.
 Amended: Filed July 12, 1991, effective Feb.
 6, 1992.
 Amended: Filed March 31, 1992, effective Dec.
 3, 1992.
 Amended: Filed Aug.
-4, 1992, effective May 6.
-1993.
+4, 1992, effective May 6, 1993.
 Amended: Filed Dec.
 14, 1992, effective Aug.
 9, 1993.
-Amended: Filed May 4.
-1993. effective Jan.
-13. 1994.
+Amended: Filed May 4, 1993, effective Jan.
+13, 1994.
 Amended: Filed Feb.
 1, 1996, effective Oct.
 30, 1996.
 Amended: Filed Jan.
 2, 1997, effective Dec.
 29, 1997.
 Amended: Filed Dec.
 15, 1999, effective Sept.
 1, 2000.
 Amended: Filed March 17, 2003, effective Nov.
 30, 2003.